-This is common with the ladies.
-It’s probably best you plan your family before kick-starting the marriage.
-If this is not well planned, it might become an issue if there’s no baby after 2-3 years of marriage.
+This is common with both women and men.
+It’s probably best if you plan your family before kick-starting the marriage.
+If this is not well planned, it might become an issue if there’s a baby too soon or no baby at all after certain years of marriage.

 It becomes a serious problem if one partner is ready and the other isn’t.